kevinxu48/Data-410-Project-4/index.md

 ![MSE](https://user-images.githubusercontent.com/98488236/153284569-0e3435a5-5321-4866-a075-b9d390d09109.png)

 Hence, we got that 142 trees in the forest with a maximum depth of 3 produced an MSE of about 17.866.

 Despite, trying our best to obtain a tau and the kernel that minimized the cross-validated test MSE, this value obtained for Random Forest Regression is still lower than that obtained from Lowess Regression.
 ## Conclusion

-By comparing the Locally Weighted Regression with Random Forest Regression on the "Cars" dataset, we found that The Loess produced a smaller cross-validated MSE than that of Random Forest.
-Since we desire smaller MSE values, we can conclude that Locally Weighted Regression is superior to Random Forest Regression in this example.
-Given the prevalence and importance of Random Forest, this project demonstrates the significance and potential of Locally Weighted Regression.
+By comparing the Locally Weighted Regression with Random Forest Regression on the "Cars" dataset, we found that, after tuning the hyperparameters for both Regression techniques, Lowess Regression produced a smaller cross-validated MSE: 17.638, than that produced by Random Forest Regression: 17.866.
+Moreover, even the suboptimal kernels implemented, Epanechnikov and quartic, also produced MSE values that were lower than Random Forest's 17.866.

+Since we desire smaller MSE values, we can conclude that Locally Weighted Regression is superior to Random Forest Regression in this example using the cars dataset.
+Given the prevalence and importance of Random Forest, this project truly demonstrates the significance and potential of Locally Weighted Regression.